sevagh/sevagh/README.md

-Linux systems engineer and SRE, coding mostly in Go and Python; sometimes Rust, C++, and C
+Linux systems engineer and SRE, coding mostly in Go and Python; sometimes Rust and C++